guy-176251/dline/README.md

 --------------------------

 * /channel to switch channel
-* /server to switch server
+* /guild to switch guild
-* /nick to change nickname (per server)
+* /nick to change nickname (per guild)
 * typing without a leading prefix will submit to current chat
 * "<USER> is typing..." support
 * private channels
 * colored output, with user definable colors and custom roles
 * Channel logs update when users edit messages
-* /channels, /servers, /users to view information
+* /channels, /guilds, /users to view information
 * /game to update the "Now playing: " status
 * use /help to see more commands
 * unicode emoji displayal support